 For women going through menopause, the cause of hair loss is almost always related to hormonal changes.
 However, there are many other factors that can contribute to hair loss during menopause.
 These include extremely high levels of stress, illness, or a lack of certain nutrients.
 Diagnostic blood tests that can help rule out other causes of hair loss include thyroid tests, and/or a complete blood count.

 Hair loss may make you feel self-conscious about your physical appearance, but the condition isn’t permanent.
-There are also steps you can take to treat hair loss and improve the quality of your hair.
-Follow these tips to keep your locks healthy and strong during menopause.

 It’s important to keep your stress levels in check to prevent a hormonal imbalance.
 Reduced estrogen production can affect your brain chemistry and cause mood swings, anxiety, and depression.
 However, doing yoga and other breathing relaxation methods are especially effective in fighting menopausal symptoms.
 Exercising regularly can also help reduce stress.

 Exercise is a key component of a healthy lifestyle.
 You’ll feel stronger and happier once you incorporate exercise into your daily routine.
 It also helps prevent some of the other symptoms of menopause, including mood swings, weight gain, and insomnia.
 All of these factors are important for maintaining hormonal balance, which promotes healthy hair growth.

 Choose a form of exercise that works for you.
 You may want to consider taking a walk with a friend, joining a gym, or going for a run.